PowershellScripts/PowershellScripts.github.io/articles/en/spo/approvefiles.md

     Set-PnPListItem -List "Site Pages" -Identity $itemId -Values @{"_ModerationStatus" = "0"}
 }

-Write-Host "All pages have been approved!"
+Write-Host "All pages have been approved"
 ```

 <br/>